Hematomas: Causes and Treatments

 Diagnosis of Hematomas

-The diagnosis of a hematoma typically involves a combination of physical examination and imaging studies.
-Common diagnostic tools include:
+The diagnosis of a hematoma generally involves a combination of physical examination and imaging studies.
+To assess the severity of a hematoma and choose the best course of therapy, a comprehensive diagnostic is necessary.
+Typical diagnostic instruments consist of:

 Physical Examination